Table of Contents

-Modern AI security guards—intelligent video analytics solutions that turn existing cameras into automated monitoring tools—offer a solution that scales protection without scaling headcount.
-By detecting incidents in real time and automating responses, these solutions extend the security perimeter to the curb, addressing the 20% surge in parking lot crime during peak months (Source: LotGuard).
+Modern Video AI Agents—intelligent video analytics solutions that turn existing cameras into automated monitoring tools—offer a scalable alternative.
+By detecting incidents in real time and automating deterrence, these solutions extend the security perimeter to the curb without scaling headcount.
+This technology addresses the operational and financial hurdles of securing retail parking facilities, transforming dormant video feeds into active teammates that patrol your property around the clock.

 The operational gap in parking lot security

-Why traditional methods fail
+Why traditional methods fall short

-Human limitations: Guards cannot monitor all areas simultaneously.
+- Human limitations: guards cannot monitor all areas simultaneously.
 Organized retail crime (ORC) groups often observe parking lots to identify patrol patterns and blind spots before striking.

 The AI advantage for loss prevention